MoonBlvd/brianyao_hugo/content/home/about.md

 # Biography

-Yu Yao is a second year PhD student in Robotcs at the A2sys Lab, University of Michigan.
-His research interests include anomaly detection in cyber-physical system(CPS), intelligent transportation system and vision-based object detection/tracking.
-He is also interested in advanced Artificial Intelligence topics such as generative adversarial network (GAN) and differentiable neural computer (DNC).
+Yu Yao is a Fourth year PhD student in Robotcs at the A2sys Lab, University of Michigan.
+His research interests include deep learning, bayesian learning, and computer vision.
+He is specifically focusing on vision-based prediction and spatio-temporal event detection and the applications in intelligent transportation systems (e.g. autonomous vehicles).
+He is also interested in advanced Artificial Intelligence topics such as game theory and deep reinforcement learning.